-- RAC (reservation against cancellation) – this is a type of reservation which ensures you can travel by train, but not necessarily you will get your personal berth.
+- RAC (reservation against cancellation) – this is a type of Indian railway reservation which ensures you can travel by train, but not necessarily you will get your personal berth.
 If there are some cancelations on the train, you will get a berth.
 There is just a certain number of RAC tickets.
 After they finish, you will be waitlisted.

 - General (GN) – this is the main quota of tickets present in every train which anyone can book.

 - Tatkal – a quota of tickets that gets into the system a day before the train journey.
 I have dedicated a separate point to it later in the post.

 Waiting list (WL) – it is not a reservation at all.
 It just means that you are in the online waiting queue.
 If there are passengers on the same train who cancel their tickets, you will move up on the waiting list.
 If the list is cleared, you will get a confirmation with the seat.
 From my experience, if you are within 25-50 waiting list not on a popular train which is hard to book, most probably you will shift up within one week.
-You can check your status on Indian Rail by entering PNR(Passenger Name Record) number.
+You can check your status by entering your Indian railway PNR(Passenger Name Record) number.

 There are plenty of other quotas for parliament officers, railway employees, high officials and many others.
 But hey, these people will not be reading my blog to learn how the train system works in India.
 The main quotas and reservations related to travelers are mentioned above.

 TATKAL is basically a quota of tickets that are released into the booking system one day before the train departure.
 The AC class ticket booking starts at 10 a.m. and sleeper at 11 a.m.
 You should be really fast in introducing the data because from my experience within 4-5 minutes tickets on the good trains just vanish.